You have an idea for a children’s story but aren’t sure how to get it started.

 This is how you use your words to create the story and the story’s feel.

-I used this style choice based on the time period and it gives the story an authentic ‘flavor.’
+I chose this style based on the period, giving the story an authentic ‘flavor.’

 So, it’s easy to see that style is dependent on the story topic.

-Every writer has her own unique style, but it can be altered to fit the circumstances of the story.
+Every writer has their own unique style, but it can be altered to fit the story’s circumstances.

-Say you have a secondary character like “young Sheldon,” who is in college classes at around ten years old.
-His speech will differ from a boy the same age, who is struggling with fifth grade reading.
+Say you have a secondary character like “Young Sheldon,” who is in college classes at around ten years old.
+His speech will differ from that of a boy the same age struggling with fifth-grade reading.
 Sentence structure and reactions would vary from boy to boy.

 Style is used to create tone and mood.

-The tone, style, and mood of your story is what makes it unique to you.
+Your story’s tone, style, and mood make it unique to you.

-For a lot more on this writing element, check out: Tone, Mood, and Style – The Feel of Fiction
+For more on this writing element, check out Tone, Mood, and Style – The Feel of Fiction.

 Wrapping this article up, award-winning author Aaron Shepherd says it best, “The strongest children’s stories have well-developed themes, engaging plots, suitable structure, memorable characters, well-chosen settings, and attractive style.
 For best results, build strength in all areas.”

-So, going back to the very first question in this article, the first step of planning a children’s story is to know what’s involved in creating a good one.
+So, going back to the very first question in this article, the first step in planning a children’s story is to know what’s involved in creating a good one.

 I’m a working children’s ghostwriter, rewriter, editor, and coach.
 I can help turn your story into a book you’ll be proud to be the author of, one that’s publishable and marketable.